 Today it serves as the Oshawa Museum’s period home, with tours taking one through the study, parlour, dining room, kitchen, and master bedroom.
 For authenticity, all its furnishings are, if not from the house originally, at least from 19th century Oshawa.

 Off the back of the property is a large garden.
-Planted in the garden are a number of herbs and other useful plants that pioneers tended to keep.
-Durring the summer, when weather permits, the Oshawa museum uses the back garden for events, like the weekly Games in the Garden and Yoga in the Garden, the annual Grandpa Henry’s Picnic, as well as outdoor Victorian Teas.
+Planted in the garden are a number of herbs and other useful plants that early settlers tended to keep.
+During the summer, when weather permits, the Oshawa Museum uses the back garden for events, like the weekly Games in the Garden and Yoga in the Garden, the annual Grandpa Henry’s Picnic, as well as outdoor Victorian Teas.

 Just north of the house stands the drive shed.
-It’s not historical in any way having been built in 2009.
-However, it does contain the Oshawa Museum’s collection of carriages from the McLaughlin Carriage Company.
+It is not historical in any way having been built in 2009.
+However, it does contain the Oshawa Museum’s collection of carriages from the McLaughlin Carriage Company and other agricultural artefacts.